jttoivon/data-analysis-with-python-spring-2019/tools.rst

 it to a file with `.py` extension, for example `myprogram.py`.
 Then you can execute the program with the command `python3 myprogram.py`.
 In all the exercises of this course you write your solution to a text file (a stub file is provided where you can add the missing pieces).
+To run your solution to an exercise, for example the "hello world" exercise, use `python3 src/hello_world.py`.
+This of course depends on what is your currect folder.

 If you are running some unix based operation system, like Linux or macOS, you can make the file directly executable in the following way.
 Add as the first line of you